alexfigliolia/galena/README.md

 ```

 ### Middleware
 Galena supports developers creating enhancements for their usage of `Galena`.
 Out of the box `Galena` comes with middleware for Logging and Profiling that can be used for making development with `Galena` more intuitive.
-To opt into `Galena`'s built-in middleware, simply pass them to your `Galena` instance when calling
+To opt into `Galena`'s built-in middleware, simply pass them to your `Galena` instance when calling `new Galena()`

 #### Logging Middleware
-A redux-style state transition logger that prints to the console each time state updates.
-The Logger will log the previous state, the current state, and tell you which `State` instance has changed.
+Galena comes with a redux-style state transition logger that prints to the console each time state updates.
+The Logger will log the previous state, the current state, and tell you which unit of `State` has changed.

 ```typescript
 import { Galena, Logger } from "galena";